Things We Need to Live to Age 150

 In the 1990s, we were taught in medical classes that the human cell can divide to reproduce itself until it reaches that age of 113 years on average.

-Telomeres (see photo, right) inside cells at the tip of chromatids that protect the ends of chromosomes shorten at each division and at age 113, most cannot survive another reproduction of themselves.
+Telomeres (see photo above) inside cells at the tip of chromatids that protect the ends of chromosomes shorten at each division and at age 113, most cannot survive another reproduction of themselves.
 Another cell division cuts off genes that the body needs.

 Sir Arthur C. Clarke predicted immortality for humankind on the physical level in the future.
 Biology does not cooperate with that prediction, so far.
 However, researchers are seeking to extend the lifespan of people to at least 150 years and one obstacle they face is how to persuade cell division after age 113 without death or the production of cancer associated with the forced life span expansion of cells.